Magnitude 5.6 quake strikes Pacific near Peruvian coast

 There were no immediate reports of damages or injuries.

-The quake hit 7.45 miles (12 kilometres) southwest of Mala, a coastal town near Lima, at a depth of 28.8 miles (46.4 kilometres), according to the U.S. Geological Survey.
+The quake hit 18 kilometers (49 miles) southwest of Mala, a coastal town near Lima, at a depth of 45 kilometers (28 miles), according to the U.S. Geological Survey.

 Peru's Geophysical Institute, which measures earthquakes on the Richter scale, initially reported a magnitude of 5.8.